-Speaking to Bloomberg TV India’s Abha Bakaya and Priyank Lakhia, HDFC Mutual Fund’s Executive Director and Chief Investment Officer Prashant Jain says India can break away from the pack of EMs (Emerging Markets) to emerge a large and vibrant economy, and a standalone asset.
+Speaking to loans for bad credit people in canada Bloomberg TV India’s Abha Bakaya and Priyank Lakhia, HDFC Mutual Fund’s Executive Director and Chief Investment Officer Prashant Jain says India can break away from the pack of EMs (Emerging Markets) to emerge a large and vibrant economy, and a standalone asset.

 In the last few days, markets worldwide have been roiled by volatility and uncertainty.
 Do you expect the volatility to continue because 2016 was expected to be a better year?